-In 2009, 2.3 billion people flew safely on 35 million flights, according to the IATA, the international trade association for the air transport industry.
+In 2012, 2.98 billion people flew safely on scheduled services, according to the IATA, the international trade association for the air transport industry.

 Working as a flight attendant for a major airline is often perceived to be a glamorous and exciting job.
 The air cabin crew of a commercial airline are jointly responsible for the safety and comfort of its passengers.
 Duties include:

 - greeting passengers as they board and exit the plane

 - showing passengers to their seats and providing special attention to certain passengers, such as the elderly or disabled

 - checking the condition and provision of emergency equipment and information for passengers

 - administering first aid

 - dealing with emergencies

 - supplying passengers with newspapers, magazines and in-flight entertainment